-CORDIS provides information on how research is conducted and financed and who are the most important players in Sweden.
+CORDIS provides information about how research is conducted, financed and who the most important players are in Sweden.

-State financing comes from research councils and other authorities; private financing is primarily from research foundations and venture capitalists.
+State financing comes from the research council and other authorities; private financing is primarily from research foundations and venture capitalists.

 The Foundation for Strategic Environmental Research (MISTRA) supports research that promotes a good living environment.
 Industrial applications of research results are encouraged.

-The Knowledge Foundation (KKS) encourages research cooperation between trade and industry, universities and colleges and industrial research institutes.
+The foundation for knowledge and skills development (KK-stiftelsen) encourages research cooperation between trade and industry, universities and university colleges and industrial research institutes.

 The Swedish Foundation for Strategic Research (SSF) provides support for scientific, technological and medical research.
 The organisation aims in particular to encourage the creation of research centres that can create an international impact.

 The Swedish Research Council (Vetenskapsrådet) is the largest state financer of basic research in Sweden.
-You can apply to the Swedish Research Council for grants for research projects.
+At The Swedish Research Council you can apply for grants for research projects.

-The Swedish Environmental Protection Agency (Naturvårdsverket) provides financing amounting to SEK 100 million per year for a number of multidisciplinary environmental research programmes.
+Swedish Environmental Protection Agency provides financing amounting to SEK 100 million per year for a number of multidisciplinary environmental research programmes.

 The Research Council for Environment, Agricultural Sciences and Spatial Planning (Formas) provides grants for research into sustainable development.